lewis-wow/setTemplate/README.md

     <header>
         <script>
             const headerTemplate = new Template("header.html");
-            //template from file will be auto inserted ti the element where was called
+            //template from the file will be auto inserted to the element where the Template constructor was called
+            //header.html will be in header THIS header parent
         </script>
     </header>